 Notes: The table reports estimates for discretion on the ratio between the number of days of delay, defined as the difference in days between the end of the project and the contractual deadline, and the contractual length, defined as the number of days from the first day of work until the contractual deadline.
 Columns 1 and 6 report the coefficients from a model that includes linear polynomial in the difference of the reserve price from the 300,000 euro threshold.
 Columns 2 and 7 reports the coefficient from a model that includes quadratic polynomial in the difference of the reserve price from the 300,000 euro threshold.
-Columns 3 and 8 report the coefficients from a model that includes cubic polynomial in the difference of the reserve price from the 300,000 euro threshold.
-Columns 4 and 9 report the coefficients from a model that includes linear quartic polynomial in the difference of the reserve price from the 300,000 euro threshold.
-Columns 5 and 10 report the coefficients from a model which includes the difference of the reserve price from the 300,000 euro threshold and an interaction between this variable and an indicator variable for discretion.
+Columns 4 and 9 report the coefficients from a model that includes linear quartic polynomial in the difference of the reserve price from the 300,000 euro threshold and an interaction between this variable and an indicator variable for discretion.
 Rows 1 and 5 report the estimates of the Coefficient and SEs (in parenthesis) of the regression of the outcomes on an indicator variable equal to one if the reserve price is below 300,000 euro as instrument (Fuzzy RDD).
-Observations reports the number of observations; Average reports the average value of the dependent variables; Bandwidth reports the optimal bandwidth calculated using the Imbens and Kalyanaraman (2012) procedure; Year Fixed Effects reports the use of Fixed Effects for year 2000-2005; Region-Year Fixed Effects reports the use of Fixed Effect for each region-year pair (20 regions and years 2000-2005).
-SEs are adjusted for heteroschedasticity (clustered at region level) in columns 1-5 (6-10).
-Significance at the 10% (\\), at the 5% (\\), and at the 1% (\\\).
+Observations reports the number of observations; Average reports the average value of the dependent variables; Bandwidth reports the optimal bandwidth calculated using the Imbens and Kalyanaraman (2012) procedure; Year Fixed Effects reports the use of Fixed Effects for year 2000-2005; Region-Year Fixed Effects reports the 10% (), at the 5% (), and at the 1% ().